 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the avalanche effect in hashing algorithms?
+What does the avalanche effect in a hash function mean?

 Open an interactive chat with Bash